polyfy/polylith/readme.md

 This will confuse both the classloader (if we start a REPL) and the IDE, because we now have two components using the same `se.example.user` namespace in the path, which is not a desirable situation.

-The solution is to use development `profiles`:<br>
+The solution is to use `profiles`:<br>
 <img src="images/development.png" width="62%" alt="Command-line">

 By leaving out any component that implements the `user` interface from the `development` environment and combine it with one of the two possible `profiles` we get a complete development environment.
-This solution allow us to work from a single `development` environment codebase but still be able to mimic the various environments we have.
+This allows us to work with the code from a single place, but still be able to mimic the various environments we have.

 The `default` profile (if exists) is automatically merged into the `development` environment, if no other profiles are selected.
-The name `default` is set by `:default-profile-name` in `./deps.edn` and can be changed, but in this example we leave it as it is.
+The name `default` is set by `:default-profile-name` in `./deps.edn` and can be changed, but here we will leave it as it is.

 Now let's try to move from this design:<br>
 <img src="images/command-line.png" width="35%" alt="Command-line">